eclipse-sumo/sumo/docs/web/docs/Tools/LiSuM.md

       <b><i>gneJ2</i></b> in SUMO.
      - contains also four signal groups in LISA+ and 9 in SUMO, where, for example, the LISA+ signal group <b>K2</b>
-      controls the behaviour of the SUMO signal groups number 3 and 4.
+      controls the behavior of the SUMO signal groups number 3 and 4.
      - the fourth signal group contains the attribute
       <span style="background:#ffe6e6">main</span> set to